-2. If you are staying at a Disney Hotel, you can park at any park or Disney Hotel for Free
+2. If you are staying at a Disney Hotel you pay one fee and then you can park at any park or Disney Hotel for Free

 My least favorite Disney World Park to have to park at is Magic Kingdom.
 I have gained some insight over the years that has allowed me to sort of sideswipe having to park at the Ticket & Transportation Center at Disney World and it has to do with dining.